Fake, Spurious or otherwise "Unauthenticated" Brasses

 2. Always agree on a “money back” guarantee.

-3. Dont believe the usual lie that, " another collector has shown an interest in it" If he or she truly had, it wouldnt still be there would it?
+3. Dont believe the usual lie that, " another collector has shown an interest in it, and is coming back" If he or she truly had, it wouldnt still be there would it?

 And, if neither is forthcoming, ask yourself why, and leave the article behind.